ciroiriarte/ciroiriarte.github.io/_posts/2023-09-07-vsan-esa-on-esxi-over-pve.md

 # Outcome

-After some minutes, you should have your working-but-not-supported ESXi-nested-on-PVE-vSAN cluster.
+After some minutes, you should have your working-but-not-supported ESXi-nested-on-PVE vSAN cluster.

 Have fun!